Janamou/android-testing-codelab/01-uiautomator/README.md

 # Part 1 - UI Automator

-In this part of the code lab we create Android test using UI Automator library.
-You can use UI Automator to test multiple application as well as system applications.
+In this part of the code lab we create Android test using **UI Automator** library.
+You can use UI Automator to test multiple applications as well as system applications.

-UI Automator provides you with a couple of API classes which you can use for writing your tests.
+UI Automator provides you with a couple of API classes which you can use for your tests.

-Some of available classes:
+The most important classes:

 * `UiDevice`
 * `UiObject`